percona/pbm-docs/docs/usage/delete-backup.md

 # Delete backups

+To limit the amount of space for old backups on the backup storage, you need to delete these backups periodically.
+You can do this in the following ways:

-Use [`pbm delete-backup`](../reference/pbm-commands.md#pbm-delete-backup) to delete backup snapshots and [`pbm delete-pitr`](../reference/pbm-commands.md#pbm-delete-pitr) to delete point-in-time recovery oplog slices.
-Use the `pbm cleanup --older-than` command to [automate backup storage cleanup](schedule-backup.md#backup-storage-cleanup).
+- [delete backup snapshots and point-in-time recovery oplog slices simultaneously](#clean-up-outdated-data).
+This way you can [automate storage cleanup](schedule-backup.md#backup-storage-cleanup).
+- [delete backup snapshots](#delete-backup-snapshots) and [point-in-time oplog slices](#delete-oplog-slices) separately.
+This gives you more control over the deletion flow.
+However, these are manual operations.

-## Delete outdated data
+## Clean up outdated data

 !!! admonition "Version added: [2.1.0](../release-notes/2.1.0.md)"

-You can use the `pbm cleanup --older-than` command to delete both outdated backup snapshots and point-in-time recovery oplog slices.
+To delete both outdated backup snapshots and point-in-time recovery oplog slices, use the [`pbm cleanup --older-than`](../reference/pbm-commands.md#pbm-cleanup) command.
 This simplifies the [automation of the backup rotation](schedule-backup.md#backup-storage-cleanup).

 The timestamp you specify for the `--older-than` flag must be in the following format: